usnistgov/pyMCR/README.rst

 Currently, it implements a simple alternating regression scheme (MCR-AR).
 The most common implementation is with ordinary least-squares regression, MCR-ALS.

-MCR with non0negativity constraints on both matrices is the same as non-negative matrix factorization (NMF).
+MCR with non-negativity constraints on both matrices is the same as non-negative matrix factorization (NMF).
 Historically, other names were used for MCR as well:

 -   Self modeling mixture analysis (SMMA)